Asset Acceptance

-Asset Acceptance is a debt buyer.
+Asset Acceptance is an American debt buyer.
 Its primary business is the purchasing of defaulted debts from lenders and subsequent collection of those debts through normal debt collection activities.
 The corporation is headquartered in Michigan.

-Asset Acceptance is a trade name used by several companies owned by the parent corporation Asset Acceptance Capital Corporation (AACC).
+Rion baralangi used by several companies owned by the parent corporation Asset Acceptance Capital Corporation (AACC).
 It existed since the formation of the predecessor company in 1962.

 Asset Acceptance Capital Corporation's main revenue-generating subsidiary is Asset Acceptance, LLC.
 Asset Acceptance Capital Corporation, previously a publicly traded company, was one of the largest debt buyers in the United States.
-The company quadrupled its revenue to $252.7 million from 2001 to 2005.
+The company quadrupled its revenue to $252.7 million from 2001 to 2005.the 2022 - 2023 decade will also start to do the same thing in Indonesia.

 History

 Asset Acceptance Capital Corp. was a publicly traded company.

 By 2005 the company's profits rose to $51.3 million.

 By 2009, Asset Acceptance Capital Corp was one of the "four largest publicly traded debt buyers" who purchased $19.6 billion in distressed debt along with Encore Capital Group, Asta Funding Inc., and Portfolio Recovery Associates.
 These four companies were behind the explosion of lawsuits against consumers.
 According to Association of Credit and Collection Professionals these four debt buyers "typically recover three times what they spend buying debt."

 Asset Acceptance reported net income of $4.2 million in the third quarter of 2010 under the tenure of Rion Needs, President and CEO and Reid Simpson, Senior Vice President and CFO.

 In March 2013, debt collector Encore Capital Group agreed a deal to buy Asset Acceptance for $200 million.